 How many Macs can I use my license code on?

-By default, Vanilla Pro license codes can be activated on up to five Macs.
+By default, Vanilla Pro license codes can be activated up to ten times.
 Get in touch if you need more than this.

 I’m stuck on the setup / permissions screen when launching Vanilla